 A Growing Need for Contact Center Automation

 Balancing the need to improve efficiency, agent engagement and the customer experience is a tough act.
-Modern enterprise contact centers are turning to automation to support the various ways customers want to reach the contact center with the added ability to solve challenges as they arise.
+Modern enterprise contact centers are turning to workforce automation to support the various ways customers want to reach the contact center with the added ability to solve challenges as they arise.

 This advanced real-time capability is essential in the dynamic contact center environment.
 And, a growing number of organizations that intend on taking center operations to the next level are leveraging real-time contact center technology.

 With contact center automation as the foundation, many center leaders now report increasing value by impacting the following key productivity drivers.

 Automation enables companies to reduce the number of calls into the contact center.
 In one use case, a leading retailer leveraged real-time automation to proactively make call-backs when volume was low.

 The workforce management team identified a pattern: customers would make multiple calls to check on the delivery status of high-ticket items such as a furniture set.
 To solve this, the automation platform notified agents to make outbound calls confirming or updating customers on their estimated delivery time.
 This dramatically improved first call resolution (FCR) and decreased call volume.